AtulSingh11-0/blog-app-ai-functions/README.md

 ## 📄 License

-This project is part of a blog application powered by Appwrite and Google Gemini AI.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) and It is part of a blog application powered by Appwrite and Google Gemini AI.

+- You are free to use, study, and modify this project.
+- Any modifications or derivative works **must also be open-sourced** under the same license.
+- If you run a modified version of this project as a service, you must make the source code available.

 ## 🤝 Contributing